← Work

 I sat with customer success managers and watched the real job.
 It is not reading 47 tickets.
 It is finding the three accounts quietly slipping toward churn before renewal, without losing trust in how the answer was reached.
 Two things mattered most: the agent had to speak plain language, because CSMs are not technical, and people had to stay in control.

-Testing · affinity map, color-coded by participant
+Testing · affinity map, by participant

 Trust the data source

-“Where did it get that number?”
+P1“Where did it get that number?”

-Wanted to see the tickets behind a score
+P3Wanted to see the tickets behind a score

-Believed it once reasoning was visible
+P2Believed it once reasoning was visible

 Don’t send without me

-“It can draft.
+P2“It can draft.
 I hit send.”

-Auto-send was an instant dealbreaker
+P4Auto-send was an instant dealbreaker

-Approval step felt safe, not slow
+P1Approval step felt safe, not slow

 Speak plain English

-Tripped on “churn-risk vector”
+P3Tripped on “churn-risk vector”

-Wanted it to sound like a teammate
+P4Wanted it to sound like a teammate

 Three themes surfaced fast and repeated across participants: show your sources, keep me in control, talk like a person.
 Every one became a design decision.